SpiderDave/DavePatcher/README.md

             goto foobar
             :foobar
         If there are multiple labels, it will go to the next one, and start at the beginning if not found.
+Using goto inside a function or an include can have unpredictable results.

     start <address>
         Set the starting address for commands